Coachella Clinic Information

 Volunteering at a California CareForce clinic can be long, hard work -- which, of course, is also rewarding and fun!
-You will be making a real difference in the lives of under-served families in our community.
+You will be making a real difference in the lives of under-served individuals and families in our community.
 We understand that you want to know exactly what you're getting yourself into before you sign up though.
 Since we aim to provide our volunteers with the best experience possible, we welcome your feedback about your experience too.
 We greatly appreciate your commitment to those in need.

 Please review the following important information about what to expect at a California CareForce clinic.

 Time Commitment: Since the number of patients we serve each day is based on the number of volunteers we have, when you sign up to volunteer for a clinic day, we expect you will volunteer the whole day.
 We do appreciate that sometimes things come up in life that must be attended to though.
 If you are unable to volunteer for the whole day, please email email@example.com to see if there is still availability in your section.